 If you’re in a season of healing where reading is what you need the most, do that.
 That’s the other reason why I’m here, writing.

-What words do you choose to promote healing, and how do you use them? (words like hope or home or help, in your writing or reading selections or conversations)
+What words remind you of healing? (words like hope or home or help, in your writing or reading selections or conversations)